r-cemper/SQLgateway-M7-split/README.md

 ```
 docker-compose up -d   && docker-compose logs -f
 ```
-This brings some movement to my screen and is less boring.
+This adds some movement to my screen and makes it less boring.
 You get a real Docker Container creation show.
 Downloading some GB of test data takes some time.
 Be patient.
 Especially MSsql is a really lazy jerk that I would fire if